Mathematical Association

-The Mathematical Association is a professional society concerned with mathematics education in the UK.
+The Mathematical Association is a professional society concerned with mathematics education in the United Kingdom.

 History

 It was founded in 1871 as the Association for the Improvement of Geometrical Teaching and renamed to the Mathematical Association in 1897.
 It was the first teachers' subject organisation formed in England.
 In March 1927, it held a three-day meeting in Grantham to commemorate the bicentenary of the death of Sir Isaac Newton, attended by Sir J. J. Thomson (discoverer of the electron), Sir Frank Watson Dyson – the Astronomer Royal, Sir Horace Lamb, and G. H. Hardy.

 In 1951, Mary Cartwright became the first female president of the Mathematical Association.

 In the 1960s, when comprehensive education was being introduced, the Association was in favour of the 11-plus system.
 For maths teachers training at university, a teaching award that was examined was the Diploma of the Mathematical Association, later known as the Diploma in Mathematical Education of the Mathematical Association.